On the Hierarchical Community Structure of Practical Boolean Formulas: Related Work

 \textbf{Treewidth:} Although there are polynomial-time non-CDCL algorithms for SAT instances with bounded treewidth~\cite{alekhnovich2011branchwidth}, treewidth by itself does not appear to be a predictive parameter of CDCL solver runtime.
 For example, Mateescu~\cite{mateescu2011treewidth} showed that some easy instances have large treewidth, and later it was shown that treewidth alone does not seem to correlate well with solving time~\cite{zulkoski2018effect}.

 \textbf{Backdoors:} In theory, the existence of small backdoors~\cite{williams2003backdoors,samer2008backdoor} should allow CDCL solvers to solve instances quickly, but empirically backdoors have been shown not to strongly correlate with CDCL solver run time \cite{kilby2005backdoors}.
-To the best of our knowledge, the literature does not contain any strong empirical support for backdoors alone as a predictive parameter.